hiperbio/cross-dpc-episdet/CPU/README.md

 For versions `V3`, `V4_AVX`, `V4_AVX512`, `V4_POPC_AVX512`:
 `./<version> <num_samples> <num_snps> <block_samples> <block_snps>`

-where <num_samples> are the number of patients in the dataset, <num_snps> the number SNPs in the dataset, and <block_samples> and <block_snps> the blocking factors used for the samples and SNPs used in the versions with cache blocking techniques.
+where <num_samples> are the number of patients in the dataset, <num_snps> the number SNPs in the dataset, while <block_samples> and <block_snps> are the blocking factors for the samples and SNPs used in the versions with cache blocking techniques.